 Saturday night the APB with the license plate number 2GAT123 was received by the Fresno Real Time Crime Center system and automatically matched to the information collected at the DUI Checkpoint.
 An electronic follow-up report was sent to the San Bruno Police Department within fifteen minutes of the match.
 It was received and logged.

-When staff arrived Monday morning and reports were processed the license plate match report was forwarded to Officer Chris Baxter.
+When the San Bruno Police Department day staff arrived Monday morning they processed overnight reports.
+The license plate match report was forwarded to Officer Chris Baxter.
 He received and viewed it Monday afternoon at 4:30 PM, almost 90 hours after the APB was issued.

 Officer Baxter called a meeting with Officers Jake Walters and Patricia Daniels.
 They had to figure out their next step.